Lars Nootbaar Player Props: Cardinals vs. Mariners

 |Games w/1+ RBI

-- Mariners pitchers combined to give up 186 total home runs at a clip of 1.1 per game (24th in the league).
+- The Mariners surrender the second-fewest home runs in baseball (13 total, 0.7 per game).

-- The Mariners will send Kirby (1-1) to make his fourth start of the season.
-He is 1-1 with a 3.78 ERA and 12 strikeouts in 16 2/3 innings pitched.
+- Castillo gets the start for the Mariners, his fifth of the season.
+He is 2-0 with a .73 ERA and 26 strikeouts through 24 2/3 innings pitched.

-- In his last appearance on Sunday, the right-hander went 6 1/3 innings against the Colorado Rockies, allowing two earned runs while surrendering six hits.
+- His last appearance came on Sunday against the Colorado Rockies, when the righty threw seven scoreless innings while giving up two hits.

 © 2023 Data Skrive.
 All rights reserved.